DataDog/documentation/content/en/universal_service_monitoring/_index.md

 ### Prerequisites

-- Your service is running in a container
+- Your service is running in a container.
 - Datadog Agent is installed alongside your service.
 Installing a tracing library is _not_ required.
-- [Unified Service Tagging][1] tag for `env` has been applied to your deployment.
+- The `env` tag for [Unified Service Tagging][1] has been applied to your deployment.
 The `service` and `version` tags are optional.